fnalways/terminus-docs/docs/manual/tutorials/organize-content.md

 The LarePass browser extension is the core tool for content discovery and collection.

-::: tip Note
+::: tip Support for Chrome only
 The LarePass extension is currently only available for Chrome.
 :::

 ### Install the LarePass extension

-1. Install the LarePass extension using one of the following ways:

 <tabs>
 <template #Install-from-Chrome-Web-Store>

+1. Search for LarePass in the Chrome Web Store.

+2. Open the details page, and click **Add to Chrome** to install.

+3. Log into the LarePass extension by importing your Olares ID:

    a.
-Search for LarePass in the Chrome Web Store.
+Open the LarePass extension, and click **Import an account**.

    b.
-Open the details page, and click **Add to Chrome** to install.
+Import your Olares ID using the corresponding mnemonics.

+   c.
+Enter your Olares password to complete the login.
 </template>
 <template #Install-offline>

+1. Visit https://www.olares.xyz/larepass to manually download the installation file of the LarePass extension and unzip it.

+2. In the URL bar, enter `chrome://extensions/` to access the extension management page.

+3. Enable **Developer mode** in the upper right corner.

+4. Click **Load unpacked**, and select the unzipped LarePass extension folder to finish installing.

+5. Log into the LarePass extension by importing your Olares account:

    a.
-Visit https://www.olares.xyz/larepass to manually download the installation file of the LarePass extension and unzip it.
+Open the LarePass extension, and click **Import an account**.

    b.
-In the URL bar, enter `chrome://extensions/` to access the extension management page.
+Import your Olares ID using the corresponding mnemonics.

    c.
-Enable **Developer mode** in the upper right corner.

-d.
-Click the **Load unpacked** option, and select the unzipped LarePass extension folder to finish installing.
+Enter your Olares password to complete the login.
 </template>
 </tabs>

-:::tip
+:::tip Quick access
 After installation, pin the LarePass extension in Chrome extension menu for quick and easy access.
 :::

-2. Log into the LarePass extension by importing your Olares account:

-    a.
-Open the LarePass extension, and click **Import an account**.

-    b.
-Import your Olares ID using the corresponding mnemonics.

-    c.
-Enter your Olares password to complete the login.

 Once logged in, your LarePass browser extension and your Olares device are synced.
 This means that any content you collect via LarePass extension will automatically be added to your Wise library.